If you’re building a business with content marketing, you’ve probably noticed that the attention span of your audience is shrinking by the second.

 Since headlines persuade your audience to read your content, you should dedicate 50 percent of your efforts to writing magnetic headlines before you write the rest of your copy.

-The experts have been touting the importance of getting specific all along, and here are some of their more compelling tips to help you win the battle for your audience’s attention.
+Here are 10 compelling tips to help you win the battle for your audience’s attention.

 1. Get to the point